MobyGamer/total-dos-launcher/readme.rst

 Introduction
 ============

-In a nutshell, the Total DOS Launcher (TDL) takes vintage archives on your modern system:
+The Total DOS Launcher (TDL) was created for people who want to load their vintage systems with tons of programs and have them easily searchable and launchable without having to configure any menus by hand.
+In a nutshell, the TDL takes vintage archives on your modern system:

 | A Mind Forever Voyaging r77 (1985)(Infocom, Inc.) [Adventure, Interactive Fiction].zip
 | Adventure (1987)(Willie Crowther, Kevin B. Black) [Adventure, Interactive Fiction].zip